Adani-Hindenburg row: SC sets up six-member expert committee headed by former justice AM Sapre

 The Supreme Court (SC) on Thursday ordered the constitution of a six-member expert committee to look into the Adani Group stock crash and fraud allegations following the explosive report from the US-based short seller Hindenburg Research.

 Former Supreme Court judge Justice AM Sapre will head the committee.
-The other members include OP Bhat (former chairman of SBI), Justice JP Devdatt, KV Kamath, Nandan Nilekani, Somasekharan Sundaresan.
+The other members include OP Bhat (former chairman of SBI), Justice JP Devadhar, KV Kamath, Nandan Nilekani, Somasekharan Sundaresan.

 On Thursday, SC was hearing petitions pertaining to the Hindenburg report.
 These included the constitution of committee relating to regulatory mechanisms to protect the investors.